tannewt/wa-law.org/site/org/association_of_washington_cities/README.md

 ### [HB 1112](/bill/2025-26/hb/1112/) - Removing the city residency requirement for judges pro tempore in municipalities with a population of more than 400,000 inhabitants. 👍1

+### [HB 1113](/bill/2025-26/hb/1113/) - Concerning accountability and access to services for individuals charged with a misdemeanor.  👎1

 ### [HB 1126](/bill/2025-26/hb/1126/) - Standardizing notification provisions relating to local tax rate changes and shared taxes administered by the department. 👍1

 ### [HB 1135](/bill/2025-26/hb/1135/) - Ensuring that local government planning complies with the growth management act.   ❓1